rebeccoder/milestone-project-two/README.md

 The CSS code ran through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) without any issues.

 The Javascript code ran through the [Jshint validator](https://jshint.com/) with one error because the instructionsPage() is not called in the JS file, but it is being called in the HTML itself.

+## UI

+### Welcome Area
+- Logo displays correctly on all devices
+- Player 1 and 2 name are required to play the game
+- Buttons navigate through pages as expected

+### Instructions Area
+- Logo displays corrently on all decives
+- Instructions are displayed clearly for user to read
+- Gives option to return to main menu but not to start game as player names need to be entered

+### Game Area
+- Player's name displays above to board and switches each turn
+- Hover effect when cursor is over empty cells
+- Blocked cursor displays when hovering over cells that are already full
+- Place mark of X or O when the user clicks on the cell
+- When player wins there is a winning message
+- Score board is updated at the end of each game
+- Reset button clears the scoreboard and the game board
+- Return to main menu resets the game and player names

+## Issues and Resolutions

 ### Known Bugs
 As far as I'm aware there are no bugs left in the code, although the accessibility would benefit from being worked on more!